 Since most modern TVs come with at least a single HDMI ARC port, it’s quite simple to connect your TV to your receiver.
 However, things can sometimes get a little complicated when connecting your receiver to your home theater system.
 It would be best if you considered the following to avoid this risk.

 You’ll require HDMI cables and some speaker wires to connect the receiver to the television.
 Of course, the best way to connect your AV receiver to the TV set is Audio Return Channel (HDMI ARC).
 It sends the audio signal to the receiver.
 In turn, the receiver sends the signal to your speaker system.

 Ensure your wire matches your home theater’s and receiver’s capabilities.

 You should be sure to connect each of your speakers to the receiver separately using a speaker cable with two wires on both ends.
 Connect the black and red terminals on your speaker’s backside to the red and black ones on the receiver’s back.

 In this case, as long as you connect the red wire to the red terminal on one end and do the same on the other end, you’re good to go.
-It’s irrelevant which of these wires are positive or negative.
+It’s irrelevant which of these wires is positive or negative.

 Other than that, you can choose different types of connectors and clips or bare wires provided they provide a more secure and reliable connection.

-You can either use your receiver or TV as a hub if you have a smart TV and AV receiver that supports HDMI ARC.
+You can use your receiver or TV as a hub if you have a smart TV and AV receiver that supports HDMI ARC.
 If it lacks this capability, combine your HDMI and your Digital Optical Connection.
-You should also follow the other important tips we’ve seen here to connect your home theater to your TV and cable box without any issue.
+You should also follow the other important tips we’ve seen here to connect your home theater to your TV and cable box without any issues.
 That’s all you need to achieve your entertainment dream fast.